bjornjorgensen/jlpyk8s/README.md

 ##Ingress

-Create a ingress for the notebook
+Create one ingress for the notebook
 I use the duckdns.org, for free dns server.

 ![pv nfs](screenshots/ingress_my.pyspark.png)

-Rancher and K8S use nqinx that have a limit one 1 mb for web trafik.
+Rancher and K8S use nqinx that have a limit one 1 mb for web traffic.
 So go to labels and annotations and add

 nginx.ingress.kubernetes.io/proxy-body-size 300m